Header Banner

-How To: Adjust your water heater to save energy
+How to Adjust your water heater to save energy

-Adjust your water heater to save energy
+"How to Adjust your water heater to save energy" cover image

 If you can make yourself a cup of tea just by turning on your faucet, you need to lower your water heater.
 You'll help the planet and save money on your heating bills.